Components are what you use to create a Decision Requirements Diagram (DRD). They’re the building blocks for modeling decisions.

 Use the keyboard shortcut Ctrl + X.

-When you’re adding elements to a diagram and editing them it can be useful to undo and redo your actions.
+When you’re adding components to a diagram and editing them it can be useful to undo and redo your actions.

 You find the undo